DanMello/MelloCloudWebsite/README.md

 5. I wanted to put all of my web development notes on the site but it was a lot of pdf files and when I first put them on there it took a while to open some of them, especially my node js one which is 96 pages.
 So I used imageMagick which is a command line tool and I turned my pdf files to png images page by page.
 Then I created a node js functions that checks how many pages each pdf has, orders them based on the last digits in the name 01, 02, 03 and create a JSON file that displays all the details.
 With that json file I can lazy load the images and no matter how big the pdf file is they load at the same time.

+6. Learned how to send files to server using rsync and only updating what has changed.